COMPREHENSIVE CLARINET &

 Using a variety of resources I try to meet each student at the intersection of their individual interests and my assessment of their needs.
 The first lesson is typically an evaluation where I run the student through a variety of diagnostic exercises to determine their skill level, and to gain an understanding of their interests and motivation.
 From there I devise a specific course of study and work with the student to attain short, intermediate and long term goals.

 The first lesson is typically an evaluation where I run the student through a variety of diagnostic exercises to determine their skill level, and to gain an understanding of their interests and motivation.
 From there I devise a specific course of study and work with the student to attain short, intermediate and long term goals.
-I have specific general course work for beginning, intermediate and advance students, and I have a large collection of material available that I have personally catalogued including solo transcriptions and exercises culled from my work with various people over the years.
+I have specific general course work for beginning, intermediate and advanced students, and I have a large collection of material available that I have personally catalogued including solo transcriptions and exercises culled from my work with various instructors over the years.
 I integrate much of this material for each individual student, and I emphasize and demonstrate playing along with recordings, by ear as much as possible, particularly for jazz improvisers.

-The First Lesson for someone who already plays clarinet is usually a diagnostic lesson where I try to determine each student's strengths and weaknesses.
+The First Lesson for someone who already has some experience playing clarinet is typically a diagnostic lesson where I determine each student's strengths and weaknesses.
 I carefully observe a players habits and determine where they fall into the three levels I define as Beginning, Intermediate and Advanced.
 I find it best to use a chromatic scale, and I utilize a routine that gradually progresses while adding in various rhythmic and articulation elements.
 I also provide an Intermediate Scale Routine PDF for Intermediate level players and also start you on some basic etudes.
 I also have play along examples that I have made of a lot of my teaching material, high quality recordings done in a professional studio.
 I often have students wear headphones and play along with these on my lap top.
 I usually prescribe a course of study after the first lesson based on my sense of where each student is at musically at that point.

 The same protocol is followed when I teach saxophone.
 The biggest difference is the use of jazz etudes early on; once students are a ways into their studies with me, approximately a freshman or sophomore in high school, I will get them started listening to jazz with the thought of introducing them to jazz improvisation.
 On both instruments the goals are a good sound, a developing technical foundation, a solid rhythmic understanding and the ability to perceive rhythm accurately.
-I also use duets with students to develop ensemble skills once they have developed some degree of musical independence.
+I also provide an Intermediate Scale Routine PDF for this level of instruction and start these students on some basic and progressive etudes.
 I also make it clear what I expect in terms of practice time and commitment.
 The minimum is usually twenty minutes a day four times a week.
 And no, you can never practice enough……